The Narcissist’s Playbook: Recognising Toxic Patterns in Relationships

 If you’ve experienced this, know this isn’t about love – it’s about their desperation to keep control.

-If you’re in this situation, here’s how to start reclaiming your life:
+If you’re trapped in this dynamic, here’s how to start reclaiming your life:

-Notify trusted friends or authorities if they escalate.
+3. Develop a Safety Plan: Inform trusted friends or authorities if necessary.

-Their desperation reflects their loss of control, not your worth.
+Prepare for Retaliation: Their escalation reflects their loss of control, not your worth.

 Healing After Breaking Free

-Rebuilding after leaving a toxic relationship takes time, but it’s worth every step.
-You’ll rediscover yourself, rebuild your confidence, and learn to trust again—starting with yourself.
+Rebuilding your life after leaving a toxic relationship takes time, but it’s worth the effort.

 You Don’t Have to Face This Alone

-If you’re feeling lost or overwhelmed, know that help is available.
-With compassionate guidance, you can:
+If you’re feeling lost or overwhelmed, know that compassionate guidance is available.
+Together, we can:

-• Create a plan to regain your strength.
+• Create a plan to rebuild your confidence and trust.

 If you’re ready to step into empowerment, read Recognising and Reclaiming Your Power in Toxic Relationships.